rajp33/RecipeSearch/README.md

 For this assignment, you will be warming up by writing a 1-2 page tutorial on bash scripting.
 Your tutorial will be embededded in a shell script, explaining how to do something on the terminal that is non-trivial but that can be automated.
 You will run your script by typing `sh myScript.sh` on the command line as an executable shell script(sh is the GNU Bourne-Again SHell -- type 'man sh' for more information).
 You can look at example 'sh' scripts for inspiration on what you can achieve on the web and cite them appropriately.

 The tutorial will be done purely in text and and within a file called 'myscript.sh'.
-You are required to type your tutorial using a terminal based text editor like 'vim', 'emacs', or 'nano' to write your tutorial (I personally use the vim text editor).
+You can use any editor of your choice to type your tutorial.
+However, I strongly recommend a terminal based text editor like 'vim', 'emacs', or 'nano' as there will be many scenarios (both in real world and in the labs) where you are only having a remote terminal access through e.g., ssh.

 Examples of a non-trivial scripts